wailsapp/wails/docs/src/content/docs/blog/2022-02-22-v2-beta3-release-notes.md

 It also provides the additional features:

-- Hot reload - Any changes to frontend assets will trigger and auto reload of the application frontend
+- Hot reload - Any changes to frontend assets will trigger an auto reload of the application frontend
 - Auto rebuild - Any changes to your Go code will rebuild and relaunch your application